-Road fatality statistics are continuing to improve, with the latest release from the Bureau of Infrastructure, Transport and Regional Economics showing a total of 102 road deaths occurring during May 2014.
+Road toll statistics are continuing to improve, with the latest release from the Bureau of Infrastructure, Transport and Regional Economics (BITRE) showing a total of 102 road deaths occurring during May 2014.

 This figure is 14.4 per cent lower compared to the average for May over the past five years, indicating a positive trend in road safety across Australia.
 In total, the 12 month period ending in May saw 1,176 road deaths, down 7.8 per cent compared to the previous year ending in May 2013.